 “It’s like Monopoly,” he told me.
 “Do you really own Boardwalk and Park Place?
 No, you don’t really own Boardwalk and Park Place — you own Boardwalk and Park Place in the spirit of the game.”

 By listing only “virtual companies” that have ongoing business operations in Second Life, the CapEx gives its virtual investors the illusion of control, the illusion of participation in a vibrant market.
+Choosing from Acorns vs. Robinhood on the initial stage seems to be less illusive.

 But it’s no more real than if you were to get an account with an online trading simulation game like SmartStocks, the virtual exchange at HowTheMarketWorks.com, or the Stock Market Challenge game, and buy “fantasy shares” of IBM or Apple.